All Episodes

 He's remember, he's a defense witness, which is why he's been capping all over the place.

-But you know, this guy is definitely not a snitch.
+But, you know, this guy is definitely not a snitch.

-I've already caught him in a few lies, so he might get hit with perjury after this.
+So he might get hit with perjury after this.

 So he's the opposite of snitching, man.